puutaro/CommandClick/DEVELOPER.md

 ### Import js library

 `CommandClick` can import all file with uri.
 We can use javascript all of the world.
 This is `CommandClick` basic idea.
-`CommandClick` is open world app, as is, web browser, termux client, applicatoin maker,  applicatoin store, and library terminal.
+`CommandClick` is open world app, as is, web browser, termux client, bookmarklet maker,  applicatoin store, and library terminal.
 Bellow is how to import.
 You can enjoy this all range import application!

 -> [js import](https://github.com/puutaro/CommandClick/blob/master/md/developer/js_import.md)